 In the center of the Aquarium’s gallery three touch tanks feature more than 30 species common to the rocky shores.
 Gentle touching is encouraged at this interactive, hands-on exhibit displaying sea stars, crabs, sea urchins, snails, giant kelp and sea cucumbers.

-This open-top exhibit allows for up close viewing of our horn sharks and swell sharks.
-While these sharks tend to be less active during the day, the best time to watch these animals moving about in their exhibit is during our Shark Sundays, when we have an educational presentation followed by a shark feeding.
+This open-top exhibit allows for up close viewing of our horn sharks, swell sharks and sting rays.
+While the sharks and rays tend to be less active during the day, the best time to watch these animals moving about in their exhibit is during feeding times, including Tuesday and Friday afternoons beginning at 2:30 p.m., and during our Shark Sundays, when we have an educational presentation followed by a shark feeding at 3:30 p.m.

 Kelp Forest Habitat Exhibit